 Dr. Palanek attended Queen’s University in Kingston, beginning in 1937.
 After completing an undergraduate degree, Dr. Palanek went on to medical school at Queen’s.
 Dr. Palanek enlisted in the army while he was in medical school.
-He was required to intern through summer vacation.
+He was required to intern through the summer vacation.
 Dr. Palanek interned at St. Joseph’s Hospital in Chatham.
-Dr. Palanek graduated M.D.C.M. (which included his Masters of Surgery) on January 20th, 1943.
+Dr. Palanek graduated M.D.,C.M. (which included his Masters of Surgery) on January 20th, 1943.

 Dr. Palanek returned to Canada in March of 1946.
 He was discharged from the army in June of 1946.
 He held the rank of Captain.

 Dr. Palanek died on the 30th of September, 1982.
-Mrs. Palanek died on the 22nd of August, 2017.
-They are buried at the Maple Leaf Cemetery Mausoleum in Chatham.
+Mrs. Palanek died at the Chatham-Kent Health Alliance on the 22nd of August, 2017.
+Dr. and Mrs. Palanek were buried in the mausoleum at Maple Leaf Cemetery in Chatham.